 Teatro La Fenice

-Italian opera has a separate place in the hearts of art lovers.
-Teatro La Fenice is the cultural center of the city.
-The name of the theater has the word “phoenix” in it as it was rebuilt from ashes twice during its existence.
-The theatre has once hosted the likes of Verdi, Donizetti, Abbado, Muti and Chung, Rossini, Mirella Freni, Luciano Pavarotti, and Bellini.
-With tour tickets, you can explore Teatro La Fenice with an audio guide.
+Italian opera has a special place in the hearts of theater and art lovers.
+Teatro La Fenice, Venice's most important theater, is the cultural center of the city.
+The name of the theater has the word “phoenix” in it as it was reborn after two fires.

 Check up-to-date timings here.